tochsner/phylodata/website/src/lib/docs/python_metadata.md

 # Accessing metadata

-This page explains you everything there is to know about accessing metadata from PhyloData.
+This page explains everything there is to know about accessing metadata from PhyloData.

 ## What is metadata?